Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Background

-Particle filters are often used to represent a belief non-parametrically \cite{Thrun05book}.
-We denote particle beliefs with $\PB{}$.
-The particle belief of $J$ particles is represented by a set of state-weight pairs $\PB{} =\{(s^{j},\lambda^{j})\}_{j=1}^{J}$, and is defined as the discrete distribution $\probd (s\mid \PB{})={\sum_{j=1}^{J}{\lambda^{j}\cdotp \delta(s-s^{j})}}\slash {\sum_{j=1}^{J}{\lambda^{j}}}$.
-For computational simplicity, we assume throughout the paper that the bootstrap filter is used to update particle beliefs \cite[1.3.2]{Doucet00}.
-This filter advances sampled particles using the transition model, reweights them based on the observation likelihood, and resamples to avoid weight degeneracy \cite{Kong94}.
-Additionally, we assume that the belief space is explicitly that of ordered particle beliefs, where beliefs are ordered sets $\PB{} =((s^{j},\lambda^{j}))_{j=1}^{J}$.
-Our results and in particular Theorem \ref{thm:mdp_action_grad} can be generalized to more sophisticated particle filtering methods, and we leave that for future work.
+\paragraph{Particle Beliefs.} Particle filters are often used to represent a belief non-parametrically~\cite[1.3.2]{Doucet00}.
+We denote particle beliefs with $\bar{b}$.
+The particle belief of $J$ particles is the ordered set of state-weight pairs $\bar{b} =((s^{j},\lambda^{j}))_{j=1}^{J}$ (following~\cite{Lim23jair}), and is defined as the discrete distribution $p(s{\mid} \bar{b})={\sum_{j=1}^{J}{\lambda^{j}\cdotp \delta(s-s^{j})}}\slash {\sum_{j=1}^{J}{\lambda^{j}}}$.
+For computational simplicity, we assume throughout the paper that the bootstrap filter is used to update particle beliefs~\cite[1.3.2]{Doucet00}.
+At each time step, the bootstrap filter advances sampled particles using the transition model, reweights them based on the observation model, and resamples to avoid weight degeneracy~\cite{Kong94}.

-Lastly, MCTS is an algorithm used to quickly explore large state spaces \cite{Browne12ieee}.
-It iteratively repeats four steps to build a search tree that approximates the action-values, using a best-first strategy: (1) \textit{Selection} Starting from the root node, descend recursively until a node to which children can be added is found; (2) \textit{Expansion} A new node is added as a child, according to action expansion strategy; (3) \textit{Simulation} A simulation is run from the new node according to the rollout (default) policy; (4) \textit{Backpropagation} The simulation result is backpropagated through the selected nodes to update the action-values.
-Often UCT is used at \textit{selection} to balance between exploration of new actions and exploitation of promising ones \cite{Kocsis06ecml}.
-Double Progressive Widening (DPW) \cite{couetoux11book} is a technique to limit the branching factor from being infinite in continuous settings.
-The number of children of a node is artificially limited to $kN^\alpha$ for $N$ visitations, for fixed hyperparameters $k$ and $0<\alpha<1$.
+\paragraph{MCTS and DPW.} MCTS is an algorithm used to quickly explore large state spaces~\cite{Browne12ieee}.
+It iteratively repeats four steps to build a search tree that approximates the action-values, using a best-first strategy: (1) \textit{Selection}: Starting from the root node, descend recursively until a node to which children can be added is found; (2) \textit{Expansion}: A new node is added as a child, according to an action expansion strategy; (3) \textit{Simulation}: A simulation is run from the new node according to the rollout (default) policy; (4) \textit{Backpropagation}: The simulation result is backpropagated through the selected nodes to update the action-values.
+Often UCT~\cite{Kocsis06ecml} is used at \textit{selection} to balance between exploration of new actions and exploitation of promising ones.
+Double Progressive Widening (DPW)~\cite{Couetoux11iclio} is a technique to limit the branching factor from being infinite in continuous settings.
+The number of children of a node is artificially limited to $kN^\alpha$ for $N$ visitations, for fixed $k>0$ and $0<\alpha<1$.